AI4DBiological-Systems/NMRHamiltonian.jl/docs/src/return_vars.md

 ```

 A round-trip test routine is in the `test` folder of the NMRHamiltonian repository.
 See the functions `roundtripJSON()` and `roundtripBSON()` in that folder for more details on the test.

+An alternative method to serialize data is with the Julia Base `Serialization` library.
+My understanding is that compatibility is not guaranteed between Julia versions, so it should be used for short-term storage.